The platypus is endemic to Eastern and Southern Australia and can be found in streams, rivers, mountain lakes, farm dams, and even urban waterways.

 To research and monitor platypus populations and better understand the long-term impacts of the 2019-20 summer bushfires on platypus populations in East Gippsland, in 2020 the eDNA Platypus Project was established.
 The project is facilitated by East Gippsland Landcare Network (EGLN) and EnviroDNA, funded by WIRES and Landcare Australia.

-eDNA Platypus Project is headed up by ecologist and platypus researcher, Josh Griffiths, and engages citizen scientists to collect water samples from key sites in the East Gippsland region.
-With over 100 sites surveyed in total, 55 of those samples were collected by volunteer citizen scientists.
+eDNA Platypus Project, led by ecologist and platypus researcher Josh Griffiths, engages citizen scientists to collect water samples from key sites in East Gippsland.
+With over 100 sites surveyed in total, 55 of those samples were collected by volunteers.
 The water samples are analysed for genetic material such as hair, skin and waste from platypus inhabiting the sites.
-In order to have comparative data, samples have been taken this spring, and will be collected again in autumn from the same testing sites.

-EcoGipps is thrilled be participating in the project, and has taken the initial spring water samples at three sites across different EcoGipps Blocks.
+EcoGipps is thrilled to be participating in the project and has taken the initial spring water samples at three sites across different EcoGipps Blocks.

 As platypus are notoriously hard to spot, this method of DNA scanning water samples is an effective method to identify crucial data to inform about platypus populations and habitat.